 Wherever possible we also make room in our itineraries for less formal and leisurely pursuits such as visits to the grand spectacle of Sumo wrestling and a great favourite shopping.

 If you would like to hear what teachers who have gone on one of our school trips have to say, you can read about their experiences here.
-You can also get a clearer idea of what one of Walk Japan's school trips look like by browsing our sample programmes for school trip.
+You can also get a clearer idea of what one of Walk Japan's school trips look like by browsing our sample programmes for school trips.

 Please contact Walk Japan for more information.